 The three words she uses to describe her luxury scarf company is, “fantasy, memory, and myth”.
 I’m gonna have to agree.
 She’s thrown those ingredients into a magical mixing bowl and shazam, has created a brand that just makes you grin from ear to ear.
 To sweeten the pot, with every collection launched, Cristina donates a percentage of the sales to different animal organizations.

 Let’s get down to favorites, shall we?
 I legit just ordered up the Kamakura Tea House.
 I thought I could live without it, but it turns out I’m wrong.
-It’s design features bunny-shaped cookies, fish cakes, and green tea mochi.
+Its design features bunny-shaped cookies, fish cakes, and green tea mochi.
 Can you say cute AF?
-The larger square scarf can be found here.

 Before this post becomes a novel, I’ll share one last design with you — Veggies Are Friends.
 The color palette is divine, plus it’s pink…and yes, I’m fighting the urge to drop that one in my cart with the fish.

 Sometimes people do really cool things on the internet, and I’m lucky enough to be one of the first to be in the know.
 Although, I’m totes not the first to hear about Centinelle.
-These purdy scaves have been featured be Forbes, Vogue Taiwan and are sold at SF MOMA…but let’s just let me have me think I’m having a moment.
+These purdy scarves have been featured in Forbes, Vogue Taiwan, and are sold at SF MOMA…but let’s just let me have me think I’m having a moment.
 I’m thankful to @afashionnerd for sharing and tagging Centinelle’s scarves, and I’m so excited to be sharing this incredibly creative company with you.
 I hope you enjoy the designs as much as I do!